 Interestingly, at my 7 years at Google no one ever mentioned the word governance.

 We know that Google has amazing infrastructure, including world-leading deployment, runtime, and analytics tools.
 They achieve this by placing constraints where it matters most — one way to deploy to production, on one kind of operating system, on one kind of hardware.
 This strictness could be frustrating for development teams looking to innovate, but being able to run your application on world-class infrastructure is worth the restrictions.
 Google’s constraints provide an excellent run-time environment for developers, and developers who follow these constraints are rewarded with the best possible environment to run a service.

-A commonality between these two examples is that they don’t include architecture review boards, a draconian standards committee required, or an ivory tower architecture group that espouses standards that the rest of the organization has to follow.
-Instead, these two groups build tooling and support into their development systems to make sure that it as easy as possible to arrive at the correct outcome.
+A commonality between these two examples is that they don’t include architecture review boards, a draconian standards committee, or an ivory tower architecture group that espouses standards that the rest of the organization has to follow.
+Instead, these two groups build tooling and support into their development systems to make sure it is as easy as possible to arrive at the correct outcome.

-At Workiva, we take a similar approach to architecture.
-When we want to standardize on a common way of solving some key problems, we constrain a developer’s choice by making the easy way to do something the best way to do something.
-Rather than dictating standards from on high, we strive to make the choice to follow a standard the easiest and best choice to make.
+Architecture at Workiva aims to take a similar approach.
+To standardize on a common way of solving some key problems, we constrain a developer’s choice by making the easy way to do something the best way to do something.
+Rather than dictating standards from on high, we strive to make the choice to follow a common standard the easiest and best choice.
 Make the right path the happy path, and allow your teams to innovate within these constraints.

 Art consists in limitation.
 The most beautiful part of every picture is the frame.